mpampuch/nextflow-notes/README.md

 #### **Retry Strategies**

+Nextflow gives you the option of resubmitting a task if a task fails.
+This is really useful if you're working with a flakey program or dealing with network I/O.

 The most common use for dynamic process directives is to enable tasks that fail due to insufficient memory to be resubmitted for a second attempt with more memory.

 To enable this, two directives are needed:
 - `maxRetries`
 - `errorStrategy`

-The `errorStrategy` directive determines what action Nextflow should take in the event of a task failure (a non-zero exit code).
+The `errorStrategy` directive determines what action Nextflow should take in the event of a task failure (**a non-zero exit code**).
 The available options are:
-- `terminate`: Nextflow terminates the execution as soon as an error condition is reported.
-Pending jobs are killed (default)
+- `terminate`: (***default***) Nextflow terminates the execution as soon as an error condition is reported.
+Pending jobs are killed
 - `finish`: Initiates an orderly pipeline shutdown when an error condition is raised, waiting the completion of any submitted job.
 - `ignore`: Ignores processes execution errors.
 - `retry`: Re-submit for execution a process returning an error condition.